Drunk Driving Accidents and Wrongful Death Actions in Kansas City

 In a Dram Shop claim, the business or individual who served the person the alcohol may be held liable if they continued to serve the person after he or she was noticeably drunk.
 A Dram Shop claim can provide an additional source of compensation for an accident victim.
 Unfortunately, Kansas does not have a Dram Shop law that allows for this type of claim for a DUI accident, but Missouri does.
 Your Kansas City DUI accident attorney researches laws and cases to ensure that all causes of action are included in your lawsuit to increase the chance of receiving maximum compensation for your damages.

-Damages Available in Drunk Driving Accidents
+Damages in Missouri & Kansas Drunk Driving Accidents

 Damages in a DUI accident claim include both financial losses and noneconomic losses.
 In some cases, we might also ask for punitive damages because the driver acted with gross negligence in operating a vehicle while intoxicated.